-Fiscal Years (In thousands) 2019 2018 2017 Net cash provided by (used in): Operating activities \$ 108,059 \$ 91,188 \$ 67,838 Investing activities \$ 4,269 \$ (25,820) \$ (17,722) Financing activities \$ (63,414) \$ (62,500) \$ (41,261)
+Fiscal Years (In thousands) 2020 2019 2018 Net cash provided by (used in): Operating activities \$ 103,312 \$ 108,059 \$ 91,188 Investing activities \$ 5,024 \$ 4,269 \$ (25,820) Financing activities \$ (88,355) \$ (63,414) \$ (62,500)

-We financed our business in 2019 through available cash and cash flows from operating activities.
+We financed our business in 2020 through available cash and cash flows from operating activities.
 We invest our excess cash in cash equivalents and short-term investments.
-As of January 3, 2020, our cash, cash equivalents and short-term investments were \$231,601,000 as compared to \$208,554,000 at December 28, 2018.
+As of January 1, 2021, our cash, cash equivalents and short-term investments were \$242,526,000 as compared to \$231,601,000 at January 3, 2020.
 We believe our existing balances of cash, cash equivalents and short-term investments will be sufficient to satisfy our working capital needs, capital expenditures, outstanding commitments, stock repurchases, dividends and other liquidity requirements over at least the next 12 months.

 Generally, our net cash provided by operating activities is used to fund our day-to-day operating activities.
 First quarter operating cash requirements are generally higher due to payment of our annual bonuses accrued during the prior year.
 Our largest source of operating cash flows is cash collections from our clients.
-Our primary uses of cash from operating activities are for employee-related expenditures, leased facilities, taxes, and general operating expenses including marketing and travel.
+Our primary uses of cash from operating activities are for employee-related expenditures, leased facilities, taxes, and general operating expenses.

-Net cash provided by operating activities was \$108.1 million for 2019 as compared to \$91.2 million and \$67.8 million in 2018 and 2017, respectively.
-The increase in net cash provided by operating activities during 2019 was primarily due to the increase in net income.
+Net cash provided by operating activities was \$103.3 million for 2020 as compared to \$108.1 million and \$91.2 million in 2019 and 2018, respectively.

-During 2019, 2018 and 2017, net cash provided by/used in investing activities was primarily related to the purchase and maturity of short-term investments and capital expenditures.
-During 2019 we completed construction of our office and laboratory facilities in Natick, Massachusetts.
+During 2020, 2019 and 2018, net cash provided by/used in investing activities was primarily related to the purchase and maturity of short-term investments and capital expenditures.
+During 2019 we substantially completed construction of our office and laboratory facilities in Natick, Massachusetts.
 Total capital expenditures associated with this facility were \$15.2 million during 2019.
 During 2018, we purchased 2.9 acres of land in Natick, Massachusetts, and started construction of our office and laboratory facilities.
 The total purchase price for the land was \$5.2 million and our total capital expenditures during 2018 associated with the construction were \$5.3 million.

+The increase in net cash used in financing activities during 2020 as compared to 2019 was due to an increase in our quarterly dividend payment and an increase in repurchases of our common stock.
 The increase in net cash used in financing activities during 2019 as compared to 2018 was due to an increase in our quarterly dividend payment partially offset by a decrease in repurchases of our common stock.
-The increase in net cash used in financing activities during 2018 as compared to 2017 was due to an increase in our quarterly dividend payments and an increase in repurchases of our common stock.